Tips for Taps Blog

 Why People Test Their Water

-There are limitless reasons why people test their drinking water.
-Whether you want to find the cause of an unusual color or smell, to choose an appropriate water treatment system, or are simply curious about what flows from your tap–beginning the process can be daunting.
+There are countless reasons why people test their drinking water.
+Whether you want to find the cause of an unusual color or smell, choose an appropriate water treatment system, or you are simply curious about the state of your tap, beginning the process can be daunting.

-There are a myriad of testing options across a range of price points, which can make you wonder: What’s the right choice?
+There are a myriad of testing options across a range of price points.
+But what’s the right choice?
+Consider these approaches.

 Changes in Water Color

-There are several different options when it comes to finding the source of the problem.
-There are both DIY kits and laboratory testing options.
-As you might have guessed, these two options have different capacities.
-DIY kits do not typically have detection limits as low as laboratory testing; they can usually provide an indicator of presence or absence as opposed to an accurate concentration at low levels.
+There are several different approaches when it comes to finding the source of the problem.
+There are DIY kits and laboratory testing options.
+But these two options have very different capacities.
+While DIY kits do not typically have detection limits as low as laboratory tests, they can usually provide an indicator of presence or absence (which can be a helpful first step) as opposed to an accurate representation of concentrations at low levels.

-For yellow or brown water, a good first step is our iron-related bacteria self-test:
+For yellow or brown water, a good first step is an iron-related bacteria self-test.

 However, changes in water color can happen for a variety of other reasons, and laboratory testing may give you a more complete picture.
 Take a look at our Yellow Tap Water testing package: